Regression Under Human Assistance

 \section{Conclusions}

 In this paper, we have initiated the development of machine learning models that are optimized to operate under different automation levels.
-We have focused on ridge regression under human assistance and shown that a simple greedy algorithm is able to find a solution with nontrivial approximation guarantees.
-Moreover, using both synthetic and real-world data, we have shown that this greedy algorithm has the ability to learn the underlying relationship between a given sample and its corresponding human and machine error, it outperforms several competitive algorithms, and it is robust with respect to several design choices and hyperparameters used in the experiments.
+We have focused on ridge regression under human assistance and have shown that a simple greedy algorithm is able to find a solution with nontrivial approximation guarantees.
+Using both synthetic and real-world data, we have shown that this greedy algorithm has the ability to learn the underlying relationship between a given sample and its corresponding human and machine error, it outperforms several competitive algorithms, and it is robust with respect to several design choices and hyperparameters used in the experiments.
 Moreover, we have also shown that humans and machines working together can achieve a considerably better performance than each of them would achieve on their own.

 Our work also opens many interesting venues for future work.
 For example, it would be very interesting to advance the development of other more sophisticated machine learning models, both for regression and classification, under different automation levels.
-It would be valuable to find tighter lower bounds on the parameter $\alpha$, which better characterize the good empirical performance.
+It would be helpful to find tighter lower bounds on the parameter $\alpha$, which better characterize the good empirical performance.
 It would be very interesting to study sequential decision making scenarios under human assistance in a variety of scenarios, \eg, autonomous driving under different automation levels~\cite{meresht2020learning}.
 In our particular problem setting, the computational cost of the greedy algorithm is quadratic on the size of the training set.
 To lower this cost down, one can think of adapting highly efficient streaming algorithms for maximizing weakly submodular functions~\cite{elenberg2017streaming}.
-In our work, we have assumed that we can measure the human error for every training sample.
+In our work, we have assumed that we know the human error for every training sample.
 It would be interesting to tackle the problem in an online learning setting, where one needs to balance exploration, \eg, the estimation of the human error, and exploitation, \eg, low error over time.
 Finally, it would be interesting to assess the performance of ridge regression under human assistance using interventional experiments on a real-world application.